ccdmb/slurm_scripts/docs/pt.md

 And together with the wildcard `*`, the command expands to list all `-R1.fastq.gz` files then the `-R2.fastq.gz` files.
 `pt` relies on this ordering to associate the parameters with each other.
 As long as the order is correct it will be fine, so you could just provide the list of files if you want.
 But if the order is out or the `--nparams` doesn't match the order properly, it will give you weird results.
+A common error might be to have multiple brace patterns (e.g. `{one,two,three}{four,five,six}`, which will expand in an incompatible way.
+You can only have one brace expansion in your glob.

 Make sure that there are no spaces in the braces (or make sure to use quoting), as they won't expand as you might expect. e.g.